tunahankilic/wandb-cicd/README.md

 # wandb-cicd

-These are resources for the W&B CI/CD ML course.
+This repo contains resources for the W&B CI/CD and ML course.